i-like-robots/snappy-snaps/README.md

 ## Usage

 The purpose of snapshot testing is to ensure that the output of a piece of code remains the same over time.
-The first time your test code is run the data passed to the `snap()` function will be stored in a file.
+The first time your test code is run the data passed to the `snap()` function will be stored in a file on disk.
 On subsequent test runs the data will be retrieved from the file, enabling you to test if your code output is the same as the previously stored value.

 ```js
 import { test } from 'node:test'